 While we love indulging in bubbly buffets and afternoon teas every once in a while, good and affordable lunch sets are a great midday pick-me-up, too.
-From hearty Italian fare to alfresco diners with fab views, here are 9 restaurants perfect for lunch catch-ups with the girlfriends.
+From hearty Italian fare to alfresco diners with fab views, here are 9 restaurants perfect for lunch catch-ups with the girlfriends or colleagues.

 Available from 12pm to 3pm, Monday to Friday, Jamie’s refreshed Super Lunch deal ($24.90 for two courses) is one to bookmark.
 Start with a light Bibb Salad with Crispy Prosciutto – fresh lettuce with red radish, chopped shallot, sliced avocado, “goddess” dressing and prosciutto – or go for a hearty Roasted Squash Bruschetta, a combination of pumpkin, squash, lemony ricotta, parmesan, seasonal greens and sticky aged balsamic.
 For mains, the Chicken Al Matone (exclusive to Forum) is a popular choice, and features butterflied chicken breast cooked under a brick with peperonata, balsamic onion and salsa verde.
 Prefer something heartier?
 The restaurant’s signature Pizza Primavera comes topped with broccolini, peas and mozzarella, finished with lemon juice and extra virgin olive oil.
 Then, round up the meal with a dessert (top up $8); we’re eyeing the Eton Mess, served with Italian meringue, zesty cream and berries compote.